My Best Tips for Organizing and Saving Space in an RV Kitchen

 Tip #2: Look for other vertical spaces in your RV kitchen that can be turned into storage.

-Wrap Rack Used for Storing Cutting Boards and Cookies Sheets
+Idea #5: Hang a Rack for Storing Cutting Boards and Cookies Sheets

 Rack hung on side of RV kitchen cabinet to add storage